docker/docs/datacenter/dtr/2.1/guides/user-management/create-and-manage-teams.md

 ---
+description: Learn how to manage teams to enforce fine-grain access control in Docker Trusted Registry.
+keywords: docker, registry, security, permissions, teams
 title: Create and manage teams
-description: Learn how to manage teams to enforce fine-grain access control in Docker Trusted Registry.
-keywords:
-- docker, registry, security, permissions, teams
 ---

 You can extend the user's default permissions by granting them fine-grain